check-spelling/zephyr/samples/subsys/mgmt/updatehub/README.rst

 -------------------------

 The UpdateHub Cloud is an enterprise-grade solution.
-It provides almost same resources than UpdateHub-CE with the DTLS as main diferential.
+It provides almost same resources than UpdateHub-CE with the DTLS as main differential.
 For more details on how to use the UpdateHub Cloud please refer to the documentation on `updatehub.io`_.
 The UpdateHub Cloud has the option to use CoAPS/DTLS or not.
 If you want to use the CoAPS/DTLS, simply add the ``overlay-dtls.conf`` when